 Q: What criteria are used in the review process?

 A: Applications are evaluated according to their conformance with both the program’s Application Evaluation Criteria and the Statewide Preservation Priorities for your project category.
 These criteria are listed with each solicitation for applications.
-These are explained in the Guidelines as well as in both the How to Apply for a Small Matching Grant pdf and How to Apply for a Special Category Grant pdf documents posted on the program’s webpages.
+These are explained in the Guidelines, as well as in both the How to Apply for a Small Matching Grant and How to Apply for a Special Category Grant presentations posted on the program’s webpages.